Religious Legal Systems: A Brief Guide to Research and Its Role in Comparative Law

 By Marylin Johnson Raisch

 Marylin Johnson Raisch is the Librarian for International and Foreign Law at the John Wolff International and Comparative Law Library of the Georgetown Law Center.
 She received her J.D. from Tulane University School of Law (1980) with work both in civil and common law courses as well as international law and Roman law.
 She holds degrees in English literature from Smith College (B.A. magna cum laude, 1973) and St. Hugh's College, Oxford (M.Litt., 1978).
-She received her M.L.S. degree from Columbia University School of Library Service in 1988 and has worked as a law librarian for fifteen years, the past ten of which were at Columbia University School of Law as International and Foreign Law Librarian.
-Marylin has served as moderator or panelist in several continuing education programs at the annual meetings of the American Association of Law Libraries on such topics as effective quick reference in international and foreign law, foreign law in English, and Russian law, and a 2005 workshop on European Union law.
+She received her M.L.S. degree from Columbia University School of Library Service in 1988 and has worked as a law librarian for over twenty years, ten of which were at Columbia University School of Law as International and Foreign Law Librarian.
+Marylin has served as moderator or panelist in several continuing education programs at the annual meetings of the American Association of Law Libraries on such topics as effective quick reference in international and foreign law, foreign law in English, and a 2005 workshop on European Union law.
 She has also presented talks on web access to foreign and international materials for the International Association of Law Libraries, has co-directed one of a series of special four-day institutes on "Training the Next Generation" of international and foreign law librarians, and has edited (with Roberta I. Shaffer) the resulting volume of proceedings, Transnational Legal Transactions (Oceana, 1995).
-Marylin is the author of several articles, reviews, and web guides on international and foreign legal research, such as "The European Union: A Selective Research Guide," 1 Columbia Journal of European Law 149 (1994/95), and hyperlinked web guides published from 2001 through 2003 on research in treaties and public international law, European Union law, and human rights law.
+Marylin is the author of several articles, reviews, and web guides on international and foreign legal research, such as "The European Union: A Selective Research Guide," 1 Columbia Journal of European Law 149 (1994/95), and hyperlinked web guides published from 2001 through 2003 on research in treaties and public international law, European Union law, and international family law.
+Her most recent publication is Code and Hypertext: The Intertextuality of International an Comparative Law, 35 Syracuse J. Int’l L. & Com.
+309 (2008).

 Acknowledgments and sources: Reynolds, Thomas H. and Arturo A. Flores.
 Foreign law guide: current sources of codes and basic legislation in jurisdictions of the world.
 Berkeley, Calif.: University of California, 2000-[electronic format]; The World Factbook 2005.
 Washington, D.C.: Central Intelligence Agency, 2005 [electronic web version].
-Nicholas Erickson, J.D. cand., Georgetown Law Center, assisted with research.
+Solomon Ebere, J.D. cand., Georgetown Law Center, assisted with research and updating.

 Published February 2006